 The lake region covers an area of roughly equal to the size of France.
 Due to its being surrounded by high mountains causing rain shadows, it has dry, high plateau climate with an annual rain fall of around 100 ml.
 The area is dotted with over 1500 salt and sweet water lakes which are intersected by streams.
 The lake region is known for its hot springs.
 During the winter months, the cold can become so intense that these nearly boiling water springs can freeze even as they are bubbling up from the ground.

 About a quarter of Tibetans still make their lives in this high plateau following nomadic customs that have been unchanged for hundreds of years.
 Their animals – mainly, sheep, goat and dzo (a cross between a yak and a domesticated cow) – are adapted to this high altitude by having larger lungs and higher hemoglobin levels compared to animals living at lower levels.

 The remaining three-quarters of the Tibetan population is concentrated in the river region of the south.
-The river region is characterized by fertile mountain valleys through which flow Tibet’s many rivers including the Yarlung Tsangpo River – the upper course of the Brahmaputra – and its major tributary, the Nyang River, the Salween, the Yangtze, the Mekong, and the Yellow River.
+The river region is characterized by fertile mountain valleys through which flow Tibet’s many rivers including the Yarlung Tsangpo River – the upper course of the Brahmaputra – and its major tributary.
+Other Tibetan rivers include the Nyang River, the Salween, the Yangtze, the Mekong, and the Yellow River.

 Interesting Aspects for a Traveler